-Attacking from the guard with threatening submissions that force a defensive response from the Opponent.
+Attacking from the guard with threatening submissions that force a defensive response from the Opponent Obtaining & maintaining dominant positional control.

-Attempting to create striking opportunities and submission attempts that cause the Opponent to defend.
+Judges must recognize that the aggressive action must be an effective attempt that forces the Opponent to protect or defend themselves.
 Aggressive takedown attempts that cause the Opponent to become off balance or exert energy by resisting the attempt to defend.
 Effective aggression must at least cause the Opponent to defend.